mattcolombo/kafka-connect-cli/README.md

 ## TODO

-* Complete all documentation pages for CONNECTOR command
 * Complete the documentation for CONFIGURATION (see below)
 * Comment properly the whole code
 * Fill in all the helper descriptions